PROCEED-Labs/proceed/src/management-system-v2/components/bpmn-timeline/test-cases.md

 - **Semantics**: E has two prerequisites (T1 AND T2) but appears only once after synchronization
 - **Timing**: E starts only after BOTH T1 and T2 complete (parallel join semantics)

-**⚠️ Note**: This tests **parallel join semantics** - elements that were split from the same source and rejoin should create only one target instance with multiple prerequisites.
+**Note**: This tests **parallel join semantics** - elements that were split from the same source and rejoin should create only one target instance with multiple prerequisites.

 ---